Fund 80 Overview

 Fund 80 Survey Information No Longer Required for 2015-2016 (August 2015)

 Starting with the 2015-2016 school year, school districts will not be required to submit Community Programs and Services (Fund 80) survey information to DPI as was required under 2013 Act 20.
-Each district is strongly encouraged to post how Fund 80 is used in their respective district on their district's website in a manner that allows interested individuals in finding the information.
+Each district is strongly encouraged to post how Fund 80 is used in their respective district on their district's website in a manner that allows interested individuals to find the information.

 Preparing for the Fund 80 Audit

 To help your school district prepare for the Fund 80 audit, please review the Audit Manual found on the SFS Audit Requirements page.

 2013 Act 20 Reporting Requirements on Fund 80 (November 2014)